Asclepius: Education and adventures

 Apollo named the rescued baby "Asclepius" and reared him for a while and taught him many things about medicine.
 However, like his half-brother, Aristaeus, Asclepius had his formal education under the centaur Chiron who instructed him in the art of medicine.

 It is said that in return for some kindness rendered by Asclepius, a snake licked Asclepius's ears clean and taught him secret knowledge (to the Greeks snakes were sacred beings of wisdom, healing, and resurrection).
 Asclepius bore a rod wreathed with a snake, which became associated with healing.
 Another version states that when Asclepius (or in another myth Polyidus) was commanded to restore the life of Glaucus, he was confined in a secret prison.
 While pondering on what he should do, a snake crept near his staff.
 Lost in his thoughts, Asclepius unknowingly killed it by hitting it again and again with his staff.
-Later, another snake came there with an herb in its mouth, and placed it on the head of dead snake, which soon came back to life.
+Later, another snake came there with an herb in its mouth, and placed it on the head of a dead snake, which soon came back to life.
 Seeing this, Asclepius used the same herb, which brought Glaucus back.
 A species of non-venomous pan-Mediterranean serpent, the Aesculapian snake (Zamenis longissimus) is named for the god.

 He was originally called Hepius but received his popular name of Asclepius after he cured Ascles, ruler of Epidaurus who suffered an incurable ailment in his eyes.
 Asclepius became so proficient as a healer that he surpassed both Chiron and his father, Apollo.
 Asclepius was therefore able to evade death and to bring others back to life from the brink of death and beyond.
 This caused an excessive abundance of human beings, and Zeus resorted to killing him to maintain balance in the numbers of the human population.

 At some point, Asclepius was among those who took part in the Calydonian Boar hunt.
+Also, he was one of the Argonauts.

 Marriage and family

-Asclepius was married to Epione, with whom he had five daughters: Hygieia, Panacea, Aceso, Iaso, and Aegle, and three sons: Machaon, Podaleirios and Telesphoros.
-He also sired a son, Aratus, with Aristodama.
+Asclepius was married to Epione, with whom he had five daughters: Iaso, Panacea, Hygieia, Aceso, and Aegle, and three sons: Machaon, Podaleirios and Telesphoros.
+He also sired a son, Aratus, with Aristodeme.